top

 Acoustic Photo- and Cinematography

-Birth of a new technology: acoustic photo and cinematography (Acoustic Camera).
-Far from the mainstream of acoustic research, this crazy idea was designed in 1994 to demonstrate how interference networks could project images (with inversive time or with non-causal, negative delays).
+Birth of a new technology: Acoustic photo and cinematography "Acoustic Camera".
+Far from the mainstream of acoustic research, this crazy idea was designed in 1994 to demonstrate how interference networks could project images (with inverse time / with non-causal, negative delays).

 Historical Hardware and Software